MarioMingarro/ClimaRep/README.md

 ### 1. Filter climate Variables

 A crucial first step in processing the climate variables is often to address multicollinearity.
 Multicollinearity among climate variables can affect multivariate analyses.
-To handle this, the `vif_filter` function can be used to iteratively remove variables with a Variance Inflation Factor (VIF) above a specified threshold (e.g., `th = 10`).
+To handle this, the `vif_filter` function can be used to iteratively remove variables with a Variance Inflation Factor (VIF) above a specified threshold (e.g., `th = 5`).

-The output of `vif_filter` is informative.
-It returns the filtered `SpatRaster` object and also provides a comprehensive summary printed to the console.
+The output of `vif_filter` returns a new `SpatRaster` object containing only the variables that were kept and also provides a comprehensive summary printed to the console.
-This summary includes:
+It also prints a summary including:

-- A list detailing which variables were kept and which were excluded by the filtering process.
+- The lists of variables that were kept and those that were excluded.
-- The Pearson correlation matrix of the original input data, showing the initial relationships between all variables.
+- The original Pearson's correlation matrix between all initial variables.
-- The final VIF values for the variables that were retained, confirming that the remaining variables are below the specified threshold.
+- The final VIF values for the variables that were retained after the filtering process.

-Use `vif_filter` to iteratively remove variables with a Variance Inflation Factor (VIF) above a specified threshold (`th`).

 ```{r}
 r_clim_present_filtered <- vif_filter(r_clim_present, th = 5)